-This is hands down the BEST chocolate cake I’ve ever had, and it just so happens to be vegan!
+This is hands down the BEST vegan chocolate cake I’ve ever had!
 But don’t let that steer you away from making it if you don’t follow a vegan diet, especially if you’re looking for a rich and moist chocolate cake recipe.
 The texture is super soft and decadent with a silky and fudgy chocolate frosting.
 I like to call this my Matilda cake because I honestly just want to dig my hands in.
 It’s just. so.
 GOOD!

 Where do I even begin?
 The fudginess factor is off the charts, but the texture is still fluffy like any cake should be.
 It’s rich with chocolate in both the cake and the frosting, which is now my new go-to chocolate frosting recipe.
 It’s creamy, smooth, and melts in your mouth.